SalihTasdelen/tf2-docker-dev-env/README.md

 # tf2-docker-dev-env
-This is a docker development environment for working with Tensorflow 2
+This is a docker development environment for working with Tensorflow 2.

+## Usage
+* To build the image and start to container: `docker compose up --build`.
+* If the image already exists just use: `docker compose env`

+## Jupyter Notebook
+Uncomment the `CMD` line in the Dockerfile in order to start Jupyter Notebook.